 Discussion about issues with whiteboards in Devos 303E & 205A.
 Whiteboards are being cleaned with something that is ruining them.
 Markers no longer work on them.
 Some fix needs to be developed.
 Ed is emailing Lisa Haynes.

-Walk Through at Eberhard to look at hallways and classrooms.
+Walk through at Eberhard to look at hallways and classrooms.
 Noise a concern.
 Blank hallways a concern.
 More power accessibility needed by students.
 A request for artwork on floors 3, 4, and 5 will be put in to spruce the area up some.

 Meeting Adjourned at 10:01 am